eliherm/299Competition/README.md

 # ELEC299 (Mechatronics) Final Competition

-Arduino code for the final project of a mechatronics project
+Arduino code for the final project of a mechatronics project.

 ## Competition Description